 , Ioannis Hatzilygeroudis, and Isidoros Perikos}, editor={Andreas Komninos, Parisa Eslambolchilar, Mark Dunlop}, booktitle={Intelligent Computing for Interactive System Design: Statistics, Digital Signal Processing and Machine Learning in practice}, publisher={ACM}, year={2021} }

-@inproceedings{allard2022gecco, title={Hierarchical Quality-Diversity for Online Damage Recovery}, author={Maxime Allard, Simón C. Smith,
+)}, author={Maxime Allard, Simón C. Smith,

 Konstantinos Chatzilygeroudis